sts10/sts10.github.io/_posts/2021-10-27-starship-prompt.markdown

 ### Uninstalling Starshipp

-I appreciate that [their FAQ answers this question](https://starship.rs/faq/#how-do-i-uninstall-starship), and that the answer is a simple one-liner.
+I appreciate that [their FAQ answers this question](https://starship.rs/faq/#how-do-i-uninstall-starship), and that the answer is pretty simple.

+You just remove the Starship-related line from your Bash config file, then run:

 ```bash
 sh -c 'rm "$(which starship)"'